arju88nair/projectJHuntBot/README.md

 # PCScrapy
-Currently an API structure done using scrapy for culminating news from different sources and curating them Edit
+Currently an API structure done using scrapy for culminating news from different sources and curating them

 Project Culminate
 =========